 France was one of just four European teams to participate in the inaugural FIFA World Cup in 1930 and will be making their 15th appearance in the tournament when they travel east to Russia in June 2018.
 France is also one of the eight nations to have lifted the world’s most famous trophy, doing so in front of their home fans in 1998 and beating a heavily favoured Brazilian team in the process.

-The French have only won the cup once, although they have been close on four other occasions, making it to the semi-finals in 1958, 1982 and 1986 and were defeated by Italy in the 2006 final via a penalty shootout.
+The French have won the cup twice, although they have been close on four other occasions, making it to the semi-finals in 1958, 1982 and 1986 and were defeated by Italy in the 2006 final via a penalty shootout.
 The Germans have been the biggest thorn in the side of Les Bleus throughout history – both their 1982 and 1986 semi-final exits were at the hands of West Germany, while they also bowed out in the 2014 tournament after a 1-0 loss to their nemesis.

 Despite having one of the best squads at the World Cup over the last twenty years, the French national team has had a topsy-turvy run at the tournament.
 After their breakthrough victory in 1998, France exited the 2002 competition at the group stage, losing to Senegal and Denmark and failing to score a single goal.
 In 2006 they returned to the World Cup final, then history repeated itself in 2010 as they scored just once and were defeated by Mexico and South Africa.